AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/templates/publish-and-share-fusion-templates.md

    >[!NOTE]
    >
    >You can share this link with anyone you want.
-The template itself stays in the Team templates tab and is not public.
+The template itself stays in the [!UICONTROL Team templates] tab and is not public.

 1. (Conditional) If you want the template to become public, send it to your administrator for approval by clicking Request Approval.

    >[!NOTE]
    >
-   >* Once the template is approved, it becomes public.
-Public templates are visible in the Public templates tab for all Workfront Fusion users, regardless of the organization or the team.
+   >* Once the template is approved, it becomes public. [!UICONTROL Public templates] are visible in the Public templates tab for all [!DNL Workfront] Fusion users, regardless of the organization or the team.
    >* Your administrator is not notified about receiving the template to review by email.
 If the approval is urgent, contact the administrator directly.

 ## Template statuses